|

 vz.58 assault rifle was developed in Czechoslovakia in the late

-service in 1959.
+service with Czechoslovakia in 1959.
 Production ceased in 1984 and just short of 1

 million of there assault rifles were manufactured.
 This weapon